jnguyen1098/TISC/README.md

 ![dependency graph of the original tm.c](https://i.imgur.com/L5ShNJy.png)

+## Tiny

+Louden's Tiny Machine operates on the Harvard Architecture (that is, it has a separate instruction memory and data memory store, as opposed to the common von Neumann architecture that combines these two).

 ## Testing

 There is a testing suite that can be run by typing `make test`.
 It runs a shell script